simonvomeyser/simple-web-dev/resources/markdown/response-cache-statamic.md

 excerpt: >-
     Spatie's response cache package speeds up your page quite considerably.

-    This is fine for static pages, but I found a quick way on how to use the library with the awesome Laravel CMS Statamic
+    This is fine for static pages, but I found a quick way how to use the library with the awesome Laravel CMS Statamic
 tags:
   - Backend
   - Laravel
   - Statamic
-  - CMS
 header_image: >-
   https://res.cloudinary.com/simonvomeyser/image/upload/v1621870712/response-cache-statamic/header.png
 list_image: >-
   https://res.cloudinary.com/simonvomeyser/image/upload/v1621870712/response-cache-statamic/header.png
 ---

-I think [Spatie's response cache package](https://github.com/spatie/laravel-responsecache) should simply be used on all Laravel pages.
-Not only does it improve your user's experience, it also takes load of your server and makes Google like you more.
+I think [Spatie's response cache package](https://github.com/spatie/laravel-responsecache) should be used on more pages.
+The speed improvement is impressive, and even on highly dynamic pages, data is read more often than it is written and changed - a lot of room for improvement.

-When using this package with dynamic content, like with my favorite CMS [Statamic](https://statamic.com/) (❤️), there is this dreaded, scary thing called *cache invalidation*.
+On static pages, the package is a real no-brainer, but when using it with dynamic content, like with my favorite CMS [Statamic](https://statamic.com/) (❤️), there is this dreaded, scary thing called *cache invalidation*.
 The saying goes:

 > Only 2 things in development are hard: <br> Naming things, cache invalidation and off-by-one errors

-Luckily I found a really simple way of using it.
-You don't need to manually keep track of changes made.
+Luckily I found a really simple way of integrating it!

 ## Enough Talk

-To keep this short for change, let me get right down to it:
+To keep this post short for change, let me get right to it:

 Of course, you need to have an working version of [Statamic installed](https://statamic.dev/installation).
 In your project, also install the [response cache package](https://github.com/spatie/laravel-responsecache#installation) by running